adswafford/American-Gut/md/beyond_bacteria_000017160.md

 In the Oecophylla pipeline, the sequencing reads are matched to phyla, genera, and species using the Kraken database [https://ccb.jhu.edu/software/kraken/] and functional pathways are identified using HUMANN2[http://huttenhower.sph.harvard.edu/humann2].

-Although many species were identified in your sample, a few types of organisms tended to dominate most of the stool sample you provided:
+The vast majority of the organisms detected in your sample were bacterial, and although many species were identified in your sample, a few types of organisms tended to dominate most of the stool sample you provided.
 [plot of phylum, genera, and species]

+Since the whole metagenomic sequencing pipeline is able to capture organisms beyond bacteria we have highlighted the most commonly detected viruses and fungi as well, though these were in much lower abundance.

-To view all of the organisms detected in your sample please use the following links:
+To view all of the organisms detected in your sample together please use the following links:
 [link to .qzv for each]
 [link to .qzv for each]
 [link to .qzv for each]